-Assigned Value (X):
+• Assigned Value (X):

 The assigned value X (the best estimate of the true concentration of the analyte) will be set as the consensus of the results submitted by the participants.
-To derive this consensus, the following procedures will be used: removal of non-valid data, calculation of the robust mean and uncertainty assessment.
+In order to derive this consensus the following procedures will be used: removal of non-valid data, calculation of the robust mean and uncertainty assessment.

-The procedure is straightforward, and the robust mean will be the most appropriate measure of central tendency of participants' results.
+The procedure is straightforward and the robust mean will be considered to be the most appropriate measure of central tendency of participants' results.

-Target Standard Deviation (σP) for the Test:
+• Target Standard Deviation (σ_P) for the Test:

-The value of $\sigma_P$ determines the limit of satisfactory performance in the Romer Labs Check Sample Survey.
+The value of σ_P determines the limit of satisfactory performance in the Romer Labs Check Sample Survey.
 It is set at a value that reflects best practice for the analysis in question.
-The standard deviation of reproducibility (RSDR) found in collaborative studies is generally considered as an appropriate indicator of the best agreement that can be obtained between laboratories.
+The standard deviation of reproducibility (RSD_R) found in collaborative studies is generally considered as an appropriate indicator of the best agreement that can be obtained between laboratories.

-z-Score:
+• z-Score:

-The z-score relates the error in the result to the target standard deviation $(\sigma_p)$ which is set ahead of the test and reflects 'best practice' or fitness for purpose.
+The z-score relates the error in the result to the target standard deviation (σ_p) which is set ahead of the test and reflects 'best practice' or fitness for purpose.